 Let's explore another example, as shown in Figure 2, below:

 - The leftmost shapes are varied in size.
 Above, there's a large doughnut shape with a small teardrop overlaid.
 Notice that the intersecting area is too small, and the resultant intersected shape below thus retains only that small intersecting area.

 - The rightmost shapes comprise the same single doughnut shape, but here you have 4 teardrop shapes above.
 When all these 5 shapes are selected together, there's no area where all 5 overlap or intersect.
 Thus, the result below is a shape that has no existence!

 Once you finish reading this tutorial, do view the sample presentations embedded on the bottom of this page to see more samples of shapes that use the Intersect command.

-- Select any two or more shapes as shown in Figure 3.
-With these shapes selected, access the Drawing Tools Format tab on the Ribbon (highlighted in red within Figure 3).
+- Open a presentation in PowerPoint.
+Insert two or more shapes on your slide and select them as shown in Figure 3.
+With these shapes selected, click the Shape Format tab on the Ribbon (highlighted in blue within Figure 3).

-- Within the Drawing Tools Format tab, click the Merge Shapes button (highlighted in red within Figure 4).
-This brings up the Merge Shapes drop-down gallery (highlighted in blue within Figure 4).
+- Within the Shape Format tab, click the Merge Shapes button (highlighted in red within Figure 4).
+This brings up the Merge Shapes gallery as shown in Figure 4.